ory/docs/docs/kratos/install.md

 ## macOS

-You can install ORY Oathkeeper using [homebrew](https://brew.sh/) on macOS:
+You can install ORY Kratos using [homebrew](https://brew.sh/) on macOS:

 ```shell
 $ brew tap ory/kratos